INN/docs/style-guides/code/wordpress.md

 - Keep the use of third party PHP libraries to a minimum.

     Chances are that your third party lib will need to be refactored if you plan on submitting a theme or plugin to WordPress.

+- Use accurate versions in your `@since` and `@deprecated` inline doc tags.

+    Pay close attention to the WordPress conventions on the use of these tags.
+Inaccurate values here make these tags useless.